HatAndBread/Dommie/blug.md

 While React, Vue, and Angular are fantastic tools for large, complex projects, sometimes you need something simpler.
 That's why I built Dommie—to offer a lightweight alternative with a focus on intuitive templating, efficient performance, and a subscriber-based state system.
 It might not be the largest framework, but it gets the job done with minimal fuss, making it a great tool for smaller projects, widgets, and anyone looking to simplify their development workflow.

 If you're curious to try something new, give Dommie a shot.
 It was built out of curiosity—and who knows?
 You might like the results too.

-This version explains how Dommie uses a "subscriber" system to manage state updates rather than full reactivity, emphasizing how this keeps things lightweight and explicit.
-Let me know how it feels!